Arvinth-Krishna/Battery_Report/README.md

 # Battery_Report
-This .bat file generate Battery Report for the computer
+This .bat file generate Battery Report for your computer

 ## Follow the steps to generate Battery Report:-